 Pros & Cons of Living in Girona

-Thinking about moving to Girona?
+Thinking about to Girona?
 Below we highlight some of the pros and cons of living in Girona.

 Pros of Living in Girona as a Digital Nomad